 He was instantly hooked.

-"I tried to imagine someone in their twenties, conceiving of this idea, and working it to completion," Williams says.
+"I tried to imagine someone in their 20s conceiving of this idea, and working it to completion," Williams says.

-Thompson had worked tirelessly to raise the 10 thousand dollars needed to build the monument.
+Thompson had worked tirelessly to raise the $10,000 needed to build the monument.
 It wasn’t easy.
-As day of the dedication approached, there was a “little” snag.
+And as day of the dedication approached, there was a “little” snag.

-The statue was actually en route on the day it was supposed to be dedicated.
+The statue was actually en route to Rochester on the day it was supposed to be dedicated.